 not the other.)

 Those links are supposedly to the latest KickStart documentation.
-However, they do not seem to include Fedora or Red Hat specific information.
-I suggest you use the Fedora 26 KickStart syntax Reference (or your Fedora version) instead.
+However, the technical details are not in the Fedora guide at that link.
+Use the Fedora KickStart syntax Reference (or your Fedora version) appendix for the technical details.